Yandex Cloud

 Grouping non-replicated disks reduces the risk of their simultaneous failure.
 However, the placement requirements are more demanding, so a physical resource shortage is more likely for non-replicated disks in a placement group rather than for the same number of ungrouped disks.
 You might fail to create a non-replicated disk in a placement group, but succeed to create one outside the group without any issue.

-A non-replicated disk can only be placed in a single group and must reside in the same availability zone with this group.
+You can only place a non-replicated disk in a single group, which must reside in the same availability zone.

 For more information about the organizational and technical limits of placement groups, see Quotas and limits in Compute Cloud.